jonathandion/awesome-emails/README.md

 - [Campaign Monitor Dev Resources](https://www.campaignmonitor.com/dev-resources/)
 - [Mailchimp](http://templates.mailchimp.com/) - Mailchimp Email Design Reference.
 - [Arstechnica](https://arstechnica.com/information-technology/2014/02/how-to-run-your-own-e-mail-server-with-your-own-domain-part-1/) - Tutorial on how to build your own email server.
+- [Mailmodo](https://www.mailmodo.com/email-templates/)- Mega Email Template Library, from where you can get the template for free or customize your own Email Templates

 ## Inspirations